MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/overview-native-mode.md

 ### Native Mode

 - No one can inadvertently take your network out of Native Mode
-- eDiscovery through the [Office 365 Security & Compliance Center](https://go.microsoft.com/fwlink/?linkid=2111321) for your home network
+- eDiscovery through the [Microsoft 365 Compliance Center](https://go.microsoft.com/fwlink/?linkid=2132455) for your home network
 - All Yammer groups and users are managed through Office 365
 - Office 365 resources for each group
 - All groups, including All Company, are Office 365-connected, which means they have access to Office 365 features, including live events